Overuse of the forearm muscles

 tennis elbow.
 These movements are common to various

-jobs such as carpentry or plumbing, and many daily activities such as yard work
+jobs, such as carpentry or plumbing, and to many daily activities, such as yard work

 and lifting objects.
 Racquet sports, swimming, and throwing sports (such as

 twisting of the elbow cause small tears in the tendon, weakening it.
 Overuse

 depends on how hard or how long you do something.

 way you do an activity.
 This includes holding equipment or a tool in a awkward